kotheoha/SRX/README.md

 ---

-The main component files for the efficient management of `spatial queries` in SRX are:
+The main component files for the efficient management of `spatial RDF queries` in SRX are:

 `Selection.hpp` (path: `rdf3x-version/include/rts/operator/`)
 * lines: 36-217, 972-1012